LLM Servers

 print(response.choices[-1].message.content) # "Tributaries and estuaries are both important features ..."

-In both cases, the response objects coming from complete
+In both cases, the response objects coming from complete and chat are compatible with the OpenAI API standard.

 Inference Parameters

-Inference parameters are also supported.
-For example, if you wanted to use temperature = 0.2
+Inference parameters are also supported in the SDK.
+For example, if you wanted to use temperature = 0.2 for your inference call, you pass it as normal:

 model.chat(messages, temperature=0.2)